JonathanGrossman/mongodb_basics/01_getting_started.md

 Despite the intimidating look of this error message, the answer to the error is in there.
 The message includes `Error: Cannot find module 'mongodb'`.
 This tells you that you need to install the `mongodb` package.
 If you look in your root folder, you don't have a `node_modules` folder, which means you don't have any packages.

 Add the `mongodb` package to your project by entering the following in your terminal `npm install mongodb`.
-After entering the installation command, confirm that the message in the terminal says `intallation succeeded`.
+After entering the installation command, confirm that the message in the terminal says `installation succeeded`.
 Also, look in your project's root folder to make sure a `node_modules` folder and `package-json.lock` file each exist.

 Enter in the terminal `node connect.js`.
 If you successfully connected your application, the terminal should print `Connected correctly to server.`